The Dichotomy of Strength Training for BJJ - Strong As Hec

 It pushes us to be our best, not only in the weight room and on the mat -- but for our family.
 At the end of the day, we want our wives and children to be proud of us.

-Speaking of the weight room--it's easy for our ego to get bruised when we miss a lift, can't finish a set of swings, snatches or presses.
+... it's easy for our ego to get bruised when we miss a lift, can't finish a set of Swings, Snatches, Push Presses, or Jerks.

 Or worse...